-All of a sudden the imbalance in the statements seems extreme, doesn’t it?
-So if Ramsey feels people can’t handle credit cards and should not own them then should we take all the guns away from people as well?
+All of a sudden, the imbalance in the statements seems extreme.
+So if Ramsey feels people can’t handle credit cards and should not own them, should we take all the guns away from people?

 Dave Ramsey Says, “Bankruptcy is a gut-wrenching, life-changing event that causes lifelong damage.”

 Bankruptcy is not something I recommend any more than I would recommend divorce.
 Are there times when good people see no way out and file bankruptcy?
 Yes, but I will still talk you out of bankruptcy if given the opportunity.
 Few people who have been through bankruptcy would report that it is a painless wiping-clean of the slate, after which you merrily trot off into your future to start fresh.